sortmerna/sortmerna/README.md

 git clone https://github.com/biocore/sortmerna.git
 ```

-(4) Prepare the build files:
+(5) Prepare the build files:

 On Windows we recommend using the `cmake-gui` utility.
-Either navigate to CMake installation directory in Windows Explorer and double-click
+Either navigate to CMake installation directory (using Windows Explorer) and double-click
-`cmake-gui` or launch it from command line as shown below:
+`cmake-gui`, or launch it from command line as shown below:

 ```
 set PATH=C:\libs\cmake-3.11.0-rc1-win64-x64\bin;%PATH%